mysqljs/mysql/Readme.md

 * `queueLimit`: The maximum number of connection requests the pool will queue before returning an error from `getConnection`.
 If set to `0`, there is no limit to the number of queued connection requests.
 (Default: `0`)
+* `gracefulExit`: Determines whether to end gracefully.
+If `true`, every `pool.getConnection` or `pool.query` called before `pool.end` will success.
+If `false`, only commands / queries already in progress will complete, others will throw an error.

 ## Pool events